• USD

 Birdlife

 Tsitsikamma National Park is home to many bird species.
-Birders can enjoy the pristine natural habitat via various hiking trails.
-You will constantly be aware of their presence as they call each other to acknowledge and alert others to your presence.
-They aren't as easy to spot in the forest canopy but keep a look out for the Knysna Loerie and the Grey Cuckoo Shrike.
+Birders can explore pristine habitat via multiple hiking trails.
+You will often hear them calling overhead in the forest canopy — keep a lookout for the Knysna turaco (loerie) and grey cuckooshrike.

 2